5 Tips to Avoid Being Hacked

 - Home Depot shoppers: No need to do it yourself.
 Hackers took care of stealing more than 50 million credit card numbers and emails!

 - JP Morgan customers: Big banks have been hacked.
-JP Morgan discovered that information on more than 80 million of their customers, plus small businesses accounts, had been compromised.
+JP Morgan discovered that information on more than 80 million of their customers, plus small business accounts, had been compromised.

 - Unfortunate name: “Target.”
 The retail giant Target was attacked and hackers stole sensitive credit card and email data on more than 100 million shoppers.